OpenLLM-France/Lucie-Training/assets/hugging_face/README_dataset.md

   * PhilPapers: a dataset of open access philosophy publications from an international database maintained by the Center for Digital Philosophy at the University of Western Ontario.
   * NIH ExPORTER: "The NIH Grant abstracts provides a bulk-data repository for awarded applications through the ExPORTER4 service covering the fiscal years 1985-present."
 * <u>Pre-processing (v1.2 only)</u>:
-  * <u>Filtering of PhilPapers</u>: Papers were removed if their language, detected using [Stanza](https://github.com/stanfordnlp/stanza), was not classified as English, French, German, Spanish or Italian (see [code details here](https://github.com/OpenLLM-France/Lucie-Training/blob/cdec8fd6369385455829ab39c2f04bcb1a8a475a/tokenization/text.py#L255) and [here](https://github.com/OpenLLM-France/Lucie-Training/blob/7f1f7efa1288f709662a9067bf2c3db856b850f8/tokenization/data.py#L2341)).
+  * <u>Filtering of PhilPapers</u>: Papers were removed if their language, detected using [Stanza](https://github.com/stanfordnlp/stanza), was not classified as English, French, German, Spanish or Italian.
-  * <u>Filtering and text cleaning of Ubuntu IRC</u>: Texts from some channels were excluded to avoid data from languages other than English, French, German, Spanish or Italian and certain encoding errors were fixed (see [code details here](https://github.com/OpenLLM-France/Lucie-Training/blob/cdec8fd6369385455829ab39c2f04bcb1a8a475a/tokenization/text.py#L190) and [here](https://github.com/OpenLLM-France/Lucie-Training/blob/7f1f7efa1288f709662a9067bf2c3db856b850f8/tokenization/data.py#L2341)).
+  * <u>Filtering and text cleaning of Ubuntu IRC</u>: Texts from some channels were excluded to avoid data from languages other than English, French, German, Spanish or Italian and certain encoding errors were fixed (see [code details here](https://github.com/OpenLLM-France/Lucie-Training/blob/cdec8fd6369385455829ab39c2f04bcb1a8a475a/tokenization/text.py#L190)).
 * <u>Citations</u>:
   * Leo Gao, Stella Biderman, Sid Black, Laurence Golding, Travis Hoppe, Charles Foster, Jason Phang, Horace He, Anish Thite, Noa Nabeshima, Shawn Presser, Connor Leahy (2020).
 "The Pile: An 800GB Dataset of Diverse Text for Language Modeling," [	arXiv:2101.00027](https://arxiv.org/abs/2101.00027).
   * Stella Biderman, Kieran Bicheno, Leo Gao (2022).
 "Datasheet for the Pile," [arXiv:2201.07311](https://arxiv.org/abs/2201.07311).